Research & Service Units

 Office of Innovation for Education

-The mission of the Office of Innovation for Education (OIE) is too enhance statewide capacity for research, implementation, and evaluation of educational innovations, promising practices, interventions, and programs with high likelihood of improving outcomes for students.
+The mission of the Office of Innovation for Education (OIE) is to enhance statewide capacity for research, implementation, and evaluation of educational innovations, promising practices, interventions, and programs with high likelihood of improving outcomes for students.
 OIE faculty and staff work to connect educators to innovations and to support their efforts across the P-20 education system in collaboration with community, business, and industry partners.
+It is funded by the Arkansas Department of Education.

 Office for Sport Concussion Research